Dr Alice Baynes

 Recent evidence suggests there is widespread anti-androgenic activity in UK treated sewage effluents.
 This project involves the use of the recombinant yeast screen to determine anti-androgenic activity of TSE and Toxicity Identification and Evaluation (TIE) to determine possible candidate chemicals which cause this observed anti-androgenic activity.
 The TIE is being conducted in collaboration with Severn Trent Laboratories.
 Finally, impacts on wildlife are being assessed by investigating the possibility that these environmental anti-androgens could also be drivers of intersex induction in fish.

-I am currently working on a project funded by the National Centre for Replacement, Refinement and Reduction of Animals in Research (NC3R’s).
-This project is in collaboration with Dr Catherine Jones and Dr Leslie Noble, at the University of Aberdeen.
+This project was in collaboration with Dr Catherine Jones and Dr Leslie Noble, at the University of Aberdeen.
 The aim of this project is to develop a reproductive toxicity test based on the snail response to androgens and anti-androgens, which could be used as a replacement for the Hershberger assay in rats.
 The Hershberger assay is the current gold standard pre-clinical test used in the development of drugs to treat hormone-dependent male cancers.

 (2011) Benstead, RS., Baynes, A., Casey, D., Routledge, EJ. and Jobling, S., 17β-Oestradiol may prolong reproduction in seasonally breeding freshwater gastropod molluscs, Aquatic Toxicology 101 (2) : 326- 334